Bailiffs And High Court Writs (HCEO).

 • The bailiff turned up BEFORE 6am or after 9pm

-If you observe bailiff activity at your property before 6am, it is imperative to contact the police immediately by dialing 999.
-The police will record the time of the call on the CAD (Computer Aided Dispatch) system, and police evidence typically serves as compelling proof when pursuing a claim.
-It is a common practice for bailiffs to operate during the night or in the darkness, often using an ANPR camera to find and then clamp cars before 6am and subsequently documenting their attendance at 06.05am.
-If you or your CCTV system detects enforcement activity before 6am, you have grounds to file a lawsuit for non-compliance with regulation 22 of the Taking Control of Goods Regulations 2013.
+If you witness bailiff activity at your property before 6 am, it's important to call the police on 999.
+The police will log the time of the call on the CAD (Computer Aided Dispatch), and their evidence is typically irrefutable when bringing a claim.
+It's a common tactic for bailiffs to operate at night or under the cover of darkness, using ANPR cameras to find and to clamp cars before 6 am, and then falsely stating on a document they attended at 06.05 am.
+However, it's crucial to remember that non-compliance with regulation 22 of the Taking Control of Goods Regulations 2013 can be grounds for legal action.
+If you or your RING doorbell camera observes enforcement activity before 6 am, then the enforcement fails and you can apply to recover the vehicle.

 • Learn More